Disvster/push_swap/misc/to-do.md

 ## 04/09

+- [ ] try to ditch the chunk logic and just go based on costs
+    * this means going calc the cost for every node (mid-top is ra, mid-bot is rra)
+    * then setting a target node that's the less bigger value in B, calculating the least costly node in A
+    * then calc the cost of targetB to top, then rr or rrr

+## 04/09

 - [X] fix: sort 5 with "5 4 3 2 1" has 13 movements, max is 12;

 ## 02/09

-- [ ] check medium post on chunk sorting, in study-notes.md
+- [X] check medium post on chunk sorting, in study-notes.md
 - [X] fix sort_five
     - [X] working for 4 numbers, not working for 5

 ## 01/09

 - [X] tiny sort done
-- [ ] ft_big_sort missing
+- [X] ft_big_sort missing
-- [ ] A and B are not using (rr) and (rrr)
+- [X] A and B are not using (rr) and (rrr)

 ## 31/08

-- [ ] make b have a target node to be at the top as well. it should always be the biggest number from its chunk
+- [X] make b have a target node to be at the top as well. it should always be the biggest number from its chunk
-- [ ] rot/rev rot until that target is at the top.
+- [X] rot/rev rot until that target is at the top.
 Thats when you check for rr/rrr

 ## 30/08

 - [X] general cleanup and divided functions with +25  lines
 - [X] added check before long array creation that checks is arguments are digits
 - [X] working functions that calculate costs, send nodes in target chunk to top and pushes said nodes
-- [ ] next step is to sort each chunk after they are sent to stack B
+- [X] next step is to sort each chunk after they are sent to stack B
 - [X] for a stack of size 3 program segfaults, need to hard code a sorting for <= 3

 ## 29/08